CODY PEAK 50K

 - Tailwind electrolyte drink

-- Assorted sweet and salty snacks (pretzels, trail mix, etc.)
+- Assorted sweet and salty snacks, fruit

 - Pickles/pickle juice